 Any new business plan starts by assessing the environment and the opportunities ahead.
-What’s in store for multifamily marketing for the remainder of 2021?
+What’s in store for multifamily marketing for the remainder of this year?
 What goals can we set?
 How can we achieve them?

-In this blog, we survey the digital multifamily marketing environment and make predictions for the remainder of 2021 and beyond.
-We have pinpointed opportunities and offer tips for how your multifamily organization can play them to your strengths.
+In this blog, we survey the digital multifamily marketing environment and make predictions for the remainder of this year and beyond.
+We have pinpointed opportunities and offer tips for how your property can play them to your strengths.

 1. Customer Storytelling

-What’s your brand story?
-And by that, we do not mean what does your multifamily organization do.
-We mean what makes your multifamily brand human?
+What’s your multifamily brand story?
+And by that, we mean, what makes your multifamily brand human?
 How do you care for your customers and your community?

 For some organizations, their brand story is an easy one to tell.
 For example, TOMS donates a pair of shoes for every pair sold, and St. Jude’s helps children fight cancer every day.
 It is easy to see how these organizations have an impact on people’s lives.